Epistemix-Inc/FRED-tutorials/simpleflu/README.md

 ### main.fred

-This file does not influence the `INFLUENZA` model itself.
+This file does not contribute to the model of flu contagion -- that model is entirely defined in `simpleflu.fred`.
 Instead, the `main.fred` file defines the location and time period of a particular run of simulations and imports the FRED model that defines the `INFLUENZA` condition.

 The `simulation` block handles the first part of this.